gualpaa/Fetch---Data-Analyst/README.md

 # Fetch---Data-Analyst

+*** ALL my code was done in the jupiter notebook.
+Please make sure to upload ALL orginal CSV files in the workspace before running any query. ***

 1. Explore the Data
    - Review the unstructured csv files and answer the following questions
        - I reviewed the unstructed csv files using python and pandas library in a jupiter notebook to be able to analyze/understand and explore the data.